Claremont High School (California)

-Claremont High School is a public high school nestled in the northern foothills of the Pomona Valley in Claremont, California, United States.
+Claremont High School is a public high school in Claremont, California, United States.
 Part of the Claremont Unified School District, it is a California Distinguished School, a two-time national Blue Ribbon School of Excellence (1986–1987, 1999–2000), and a nationally recognized International Baccalaureate (IB) World School.

-The school serves Claremont and a small section of Pomona.
+The school serves Claremont and a small section of Pomona, with a sizable amount of inter-district transfer students.